 If you’re backpacking Oaxaca, expect to spend 800 MXN per day.
-This budget gets you a hostel dorm, street food and self-cooked meals, local transportation, and a few cheap attractions, such as a visit to Monte Albán and a free walking tour.
-If you plan on eating out more or drinking lots of mezcal, you need to add another 100-300 MXN per day.
+This budget gets you a hostel dorm, street food and self-cooked meals, public transportation, and a few cheap attractions, such as a visit to Monte Albán and a free walking tour.
+If you plan on eating out more or drinking lots of mezcal, add another 60-150 MXN per day.

-On a mid-range budget of 1,550 MXN per day, you can stay in a private Airbnb, eat at restaurants serving cheap traditional cuisine for every meal, have a few drinks, take the occasional taxi to get around, and do more paid activities like cooking classes or museum visits.
+On a mid-range budget of 1,750 MXN per day, you can stay in a private Airbnb, eat at restaurants serving cheap traditional cuisine for every meal, enjoy a few drinks, take the occasional taxi to get around, and do more paid activities like cooking classes or museum visits.

 Oaxaca Travel Guide: Money-Saving Tips

 Like the rest of Mexico, Oaxaca is super affordable.
-However, with so many tempting eateries and mezcalerias, it’s easy to go over budget on those two things (that’s what happened to me and my entire group of friends).
+However, with so many tempting eateries and mezcalerias, it’s easy to go overboard and spend too much (that’s what happened to me and my entire group of friends).
+Lucky, there’s plenty of ways to cut your costs.
 Here are some tips to help you save money in Oaxaca: